The Anarchy: Leaders

 King Stephen was extremely wealthy, well-mannered, modest and liked by his peers; he was also considered a man capable of firm action.
 His personal qualities as a military leader focused on his skill in personal combat, his capabilities in siege warfare and a remarkable ability to move military forces quickly over relatively long distances.
 Rumours of his father's cowardice during the First Crusade continued to circulate, and a desire to avoid the same reputation may have influenced some of Stephen's rasher military actions.
-Stephen drew heavily on his wife, Queen Matilda of Boulogne (not to be confused with Empress Matilda), during the conflict, both for leading negotiations and maintaining his cause and army while imprisoned in 1141; Matilda led the royal household during this period in partnership with Stephen's mercenary leader William of Ypres.
+Stephen drew heavily on his wife, Queen Matilda of Boulogne (not to be confused with Empress Matilda), during the conflict, both for leading negotiations and maintaining his cause and army while imprisoned in 1141; Queen Matilda led the royal household during this period in partnership with Stephen's mercenary leader William of Ypres.

-The Empress's faction lacked an equivalent war leader to Stephen.
-Matilda had a firm grounding in government from her time as empress, where she had presided in court cases and acted as regent in Italy with the Imperial army on campaign.
-Nonetheless, Matilda, as a woman, could not personally lead forces into battle.
+Empress Matilda's faction lacked an equivalent war leader to Stephen.
+She had a firm grounding in government from her time as empress, where she had presided in court cases and acted as regent in Italy with the Imperial army on campaign.
+Nonetheless, as a woman she could not personally lead forces into battle.
 Matilda was less popular with contemporary chroniclers than Stephen; in many ways she took after her father, being prepared to loudly demand compliance of her court, when necessary issuing threats and generally appearing arrogant.
-This was felt to be particularly inappropriate since she was a woman.
+This was felt to be particularly inappropriate as a woman.
 Matilda's husband, Geoffrey of Anjou, played an important role in seizing Normandy during the war but did not cross into England.
 Geoffrey and Matilda's marriage was not an easy one; it had almost collapsed altogether in 1130.

 For most of the war, therefore, the Angevin armies were led into battle by a handful of senior nobles.
 The most important of these was Robert of Gloucester, the half-brother of the Empress.
 He was known for his qualities as a statesman, his military experience and leadership ability.
 Robert had tried to convince Theobald to take the throne in 1135; he did not attend Stephen's first court in 1136 and it took several summonses to convince him to attend court at Oxford later that year.
 Miles of Gloucester was another capable military leader up until his death in 1143; there were some political tensions between him and Robert, but the two could work together on campaigns.
 One of Matilda's most loyal followers was Brian Fitz Count, like Miles a marcher lord from Wales.
 Fitz Count was apparently motivated by a strong moral duty to uphold his oath to Matilda and proved critical in defending the Thames corridor.